Email vs SMS Marketing (Pros and Cons)

 SMS messages are also more likely to get opened than emails.
 Since people have their phones with them all the time and SMS communication isn’t always used, they’re more likely to get read.
 More importantly, since SMS messaging is perceived as more personal, it’s easier to create a relationship with your customer base this way.

 Unfortunately, these benefits also come with their own challenges.
-Since SMS messages can’t carry as many characters as emails, you must be short and concise with your message to your customers.
-The lack of visual customization that email marketing has in spades also hurt SMS marketing in terms of how it can retain the interest of their clients.
+Since SMS messages can’t hold as many characters as emails, you need to be quick and concise with your message to your customers.
+The lack of visual customization that email marketing has in spades also hurts SMS marketing in terms of how appealing messages look.

 Another important factor that SMS marketers must be particular with is the timing of their message blasts.
 If you’re handling a restaurant’s SMS efforts, it wouldn’t make any sense to send messages during the early morning or late in the evening.
 It would make more sense to send your SMS campaigns before or during regular meal times.